pedromcorreia/find_hotel/README.md

 # Find Hotel Test
 I tried to divide my resolution in a linear progression with my reasoning, problems faced, and so on.

+## How to run?

+### Get Started
+To run this project you, docker and docker-compose need to be installed on your machine.

+#### Clone this repository

+    git clone git@github.com:pedromcorreia/find_hotel.git
+    cd find_hotel

+#### Build project with docker

+    docker-compose build

+#### Create database and run migrations

+    docker-compose run --rm web mix do ecto.create, ecto.migrate

+#### Run all services

+    docker-compose up

+Use -d to run in the background.
+Use --build to ensure images are rebuilt.
+Use docker-compose down to stop all services.

+HTTP endpoint available at: http://localhost:4000/
+Or you can check with:

+    curl --request GET --url http://localhost:4000/api/coordinates/ip_address/:ip_address

+#### Attach iex

+    docker-compose run --rm web bash
+#### Attach session

+    docker attach (docker ps -lq)
+  #### To populate the Parser service
+ This will create data with sample CSV.

+      docker-compose run --rm web bash
+      iex -S mix
+ 1. You can create a process with sample data as:

+      iex> Parser.init
+      [info] Import completed, result: %{errors: 996, success: 4, time_elapsed: 108}
+2. Or with a CSV placed in parser/priv/NAME.csv

+      iex> Parser.init "DIR/Name.csv"
+      [info] Import completed, result: %{errors: XXX, success: XXX, time_elapsed: XXX}
+Then in your favorite terminal

+    curl --request GET --url http://localhost:4000/api/coordinates/ip_address/38.111.125.236

+#### Run integration tests

+    docker-compose run --rm web mix test

+## Deploy
+This project is stored in heroku, you can check in https://boiling-citadel-18890.herokuapp.com/api.

 ## Process and choices

 ### CSV processing